hashisato/alds1-rust/README.md

 ## Overview

-This repository contains solutions to the "Algorithms and Data Structures (ALDS1)" problems from AOJ (Aizu Online Judge), implemented in Rust.
+This repository provides Rust solutions for the "Algorithms and Data Structures (ALDS1)" problems from AOJ (Aizu Online Judge).

 ## Directory Structure

 - `alds1-01` to `alds1-13`
-  Each directory contains Rust source code files for the corresponding ALDS1 problems.
+  Each directory contains Rust source files for the corresponding ALDS1 problems.

 ## Usage

 1. Make sure Rust is installed on your system.
+2. Clone this repository and navigate to the project directory.
-2. Navigate to the desired directory.
+3. Move to the desired problem directory.
-3. Run the code using the following commands:
+4. Run the code using one of the following commands:

    ```sh
    cargo run